Automating image builds using Jenkins and Packer

 Debian

-: The basic image with the latest updates.Nginx
+: Basic image with the latest updates.Nginx

 :Debian

--based image containing nginx web server.Django
+-based image with an NGINX web server.Django

 Deploy the images